astronomer/docs/astro/manage-connections-variables.md

 ### Environment variables

-You can easily import connections and variables stored as Environment variables in `.env` file to another local Airflow by copying the `.env` file to another Astro project.
-To import Airflow connections and variables to Astro, you can refer the commands defined in [Astro CLI](#using-astro-cli) to import all environment variables in your `.env` file to a Deployment on Astro.
+You can import connections and variables stored as Environment variables in `.env` file to another local Airflow by copying the `.env` file to another Astro project.
+To import Airflow connections and variables to Astro, refer to the commands defined in [Astro CLI](#using-astro-cli) to import all environment variables in your `.env` file to a Deployment on Astro.

 ### Airflow metadata database